 Lake Michigan is relatively cold in the spring, as warm temperatures are sluggishly heating up the hefty body of water.
 Wind takes a noteworthy part in the weather along the shoreline, creating vast differences in warmth for lakefront neighborhoods versus the rest of the Chicago area.

-What to Pack: Layers are the optimal way to go in spring.
+What to Pack: Layers are the optimal way to go into spring.
 The earlier chunk of the season necessitates a warmer jacket while the later part requires more light-weight options.
 Bring a windbreaker and an umbrella.

 Average Monthly Temperature, Rainfall, and Daylight Hours